fng713/backup/README.md

 <p align="left">With this script, you can backup important information such as database from the x-ui, marzban, and hiddify panels and send it to FTP server with so that it is always available!</p>
 <p align="left">
-  this is a variant of [Ac-backup](https://github.com/AC-Lover/backup) script for those who have a panel on iran servers and also have host accessible from iran which helps bypass accessibility limits of telegram bot.
+  this is a variant of <a href="https://github.com/AC-Lover/backup">Ac-backup</a> script for those who have a panel on iran servers and also have host accessible from iran which helps bypass accessibility limits of telegram bot.
 </p>

 ###